akonisanchez/akonisanchez/README.md

 </div>

 🌱 **Impact-Driven Professional | Aspiring Developer**
 With a background in ESG and impact investing advisory, I’ve honed my skills in aligning businesses with sustainability goals and creating meaningful change.
-My journey has taken me through the world of technology M&A, and now, as a Deal Origination Manager, I thrive at the intersection of technology and people.
+I thrive at the intersection of technology and people.

 <details>
 <summary>🤔 Curious about my ESG background?</summary>